armedev/intercom-clone/README.md

 I work as a frontend lead in my current organization, and I am a guy who knows his art.

-My editor: Nvim(neo-vim, vim)
+- My editor: Nvim(neo-vim, vim)
-My preferred OS: UNIX-based, Linux or macOS
+- My preferred OS: UNIX-based, Linux or macOS
-Current favorite language: Golang, used to be Rust Languages tried or known: JS/TS, Go, Rust, Zig, C++/C, Python Frontend frameworks/libraries used: NextJS, SolidJS, React, Really like the idea of HTMX
+- Current favorite language: Golang, used to be Rust
+- Languages tried or known: JS/TS, Go, Rust, Zig, C++/C, Python
+- Frontend frameworks/libraries used: NextJS, SolidJS, React, Really like the idea of HTMX

+### Contact

 - My portfolio: https://arme.dev \[you can use this to verify my frontend skills if you're unsure; FYI this was last updated two years ago\]
 - Email: arbazcr77@gmail.com \[will love to hear back from you guys\]